dl1bz/svxlinkdb4rptr/README.md

 ## Installation ##

-As I say before, the httpd (webserver) needs to be run as user svxlink, otherwise the DTMF control function via webinterface don't work.
+**As I say before, the httpd (webserver) needs to be run as user svxlink, otherwise the DTMF control function via webinterface don't work**.
 As default the webserver run as user www-data.
-You need to change this the webserver config file, depend on httpd you use (ngninx, apache2, lighttpd).
+You need to change this in the webserver config file, depend on httpd you use (ngninx, apache2, lighttpd).
 The user svxlink is not a privileged user and hasn't root rights.
 From the view of security this is not a problem, if the httpd/webserver runs as user svxlink.

 ```
 $ cd /var/www